3-1416r/albert_project/README.md

 #Post Type Classification
 - URL analysis: We have developed a system to identify the type of publication (Reel or photo) from the URL.
 This classification helps differentiate content strategies and analyze their relative effectiveness according to media type.

+## Prediction limits
+- Number of likes at the time Instagram published the photo
+- Referencing hashtags (the most popular at least))
+- Limited volume of training data

 ## Presentation
 Here is a link to the presentation: Canva (https://www.canva.com/design/DAGDySTTzq8/0N8qlMnIeo6OPQECwa0TRA/edit?utm_content=DAGDySTTzq8&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)